Lung Tumor clinical trials at UCSD

 Sorry, in progress, not accepting new patients

 Phase 1b/Phase 2 Umbrella Study; open-label, multi-center, parallel group study.
 Sasanlimab (a PD-1 antagonist monoclonal antibody) will be combined with a different targeted therapy in each sub-study.
 Phase1b of each sub-study will evaluate the safety of the combination and select the dose for the Phase 2 portion.
 Phase 2 of each sub-study will evaluate the anti-tumor activity of the combination.
 Sub-Study A is active, not recruiting, ongoing participants are still receiving treatment in Phase 1, Phase 2 will not be initiated.
-Sub-study B remains active, enrolment is ongoing.
+Sub-study B is complete.
+All participants have discontinued treatment and any additional follow up required by protocol.

 Encinitas, California and other locations